 Allen Dozor, MD

-Dr. Dozor is a pediatric pulmonologist and a Professor of Pediatrics at New York Medical College in Valhalla, New York.
+Dr. Dozor is a pediatric pulmonologist and a Professor of Pediatrics at Boston Children’s Heath Physicians in Valhalla, New York.
 Dr. Dozor has a long-standing interest in supporting general pediatricians in improving their asthma care, with a special interest in the implementation of spirometry and asthma action plans.

 Greg Ledgerwood, MD